 If you have the whole day to explore some of the more remote Angkorian sites, then you may want to combine a visit to Beng Mealea with a drive up to Koh Ker, or to Kulen Mountain.
 Another alternative is to return from Beng Mealea via National Route 6 and stop off at the Roluos group of temples on the way back to Siem Reap.

 Ticket requirements and site facilities

-Beng Mealea is not included in the Angkor Temple ticket – it costs an extra 5 USD which is payable at the ticket office and entrance gate about a kilometer away from the temple.
+Since January 1st 2020, Beng Mealea is included in the admission pass for Angkor Archaeological Park.
 There are also clean toilets just beside the ticket office – the site itself doesn’t have any dedicated toilets.

 Beng Mealea tour guides: There are some official, and some unofficial tour guides who base themselves at the temple.
 You may find some of the enterprising local children keen to become involved as well.
 As little is known about the history of the temple, and there are few complicated friezes, a guide may not add as much to the experience as at some of the other Angkorian temples.